wrathematics/TAG/README.md

 * topicmodels (>= 0.2.1)

-The easiest way to install is to use the devtools package, which you can install via:
+The easiest way to install this package is use the devtools package, which will handle dependency resolution for you.
+To install devtools, you can run the following from R:

 ```r
 install.packages("devtools")
 ```

-From then on, you can install the textgateway package via:
+From then on, you can install the current build of the textgateway package via:

 ```r
 devtools::install_github("XSEDEScienceGateways/textgateway")